MartinThoma/MartinThoma.github.io/_drafts/2014-01-20-highend-notebooks.md

 * USB 4.0 port for USB-Stick
 * [Bluetooth v4.0](https://en.wikipedia.org/wiki/Bluetooth#Bluetooth_Smart_.28v4.0.29)
 * At least 4GB of RAM
-* At least 80GB of HDD space
+* At least 80GB SSD
 * Less than 2.5kg
-* At least 15" display size with a resolution of at least 1366x768
+* At least 15" display size with a resolution of at least 1366x768; not glossy
+* It has to have dual band WLAN, sometimes also called 2x2 WLAN.
+I really want to have a good connectivity.
 * Good Keyboard
 * At least 3 hours running time on battery
-* It has to be silent
+* It has to be silent (less than 30 db(A) in normal mode)

 |                    | Asus Zenbook       | Samsung Notebook Serie 9            | Macbook  Pro                       |
 |--------------------|--------------------|-------------------------------------|------------------------------------|